Fair Settlement Fair Settlement

 AI-Powered

-Case analysis runs on Claude Sonnet 4.5 for reasoning and Gemini 2.5 Pro for medical records and photo vision.
+Case analysis runs on frontier AI models from Anthropic and Google.
 Same class of tools insurance carriers use, on your side of the table.

 What We're NOT